-This amount represents the unexpended liability on contracts with a range of humanitarian organisations to perform activities as agreed in the contract where the donor has provided funds in a range of currencies including Australian Dollars (AUD), United States Dollars (USD), Euros (EUR), Great British Pounds (GBP), PNG Kina (PGK) and Vanuatu VATU (VUV).
+This amount represents the unexpended liability on contracts with a range of humanitarian organisations to perform activities as agreed in the contract where the donor has provided funds in a range of currencies including Australian Dollars (AUD), United States Dollars (USD), Euros, Great British Pounds (GBP), PNG Kina (PGK) and Vanuatu VATU (VUV).
 There are various foreign currency bank accounts that may create a natural hedge in certain circumstances.
-The AUD equivalent of cash, cash at bank or term deposits in foreign currencies at year end is \$20,363,722 (continuing operations) and \$3,753,590 (discontinued operations) (2021: \$20,257,440).
+The AUD equivalent of cash, cash at bank or term deposits in foreign currencies at year end is \$11,644,810 (continuing operations) and \$3,367,723 (discontinued operations) (2022: \$20,363,722 continued operations and \$3,753,590 discontinued operations).
 The remainder of the funds are held in AUD.

-e.
+d.
 Leases